 Kerry st. Laurent // M.F.A. / Ed.D.

-Empowering Curiosity & Creativity through Strategic Academic Leadership and Innovative Learning Design
+Empowering Curiosity & Creativity through Strategic Academic Leadership and Student-Centered Support

-I dig into how people best teach and learn through an artist's lens.
-With over 15 years experience in higher education, I specialize in context alignment ranging from personal to organizational, addressing barriers and nurturing creative thinking and curiosity along the way.
-I offer targeted expertise in visual arts education, educational technology, online learning, faculty development and coaching, transferable skills-building, curatorial curriculum design and trauma-informed practices.
-I see all of these elements simply as tools to reach larger goals: the most effective learning experiences and an engaged community of teaching and learning.
+I bring an artist’s lens to education, transforming creativity into a framework for learning, connection, and growth.
+With over 15 years of experience in higher education, I specialize in aligning context from personal to organizational, addressing barriers and nurturing divergent thinking and curiosity along the way.
+I offer targeted expertise in trauma-informed practices, faculty development and coaching, transferable skills-building, educational technology, online learning, visual arts education, and curatorial curriculum design.
+I see all of these elements as tools to reach a larger goal: cultivating the most effective learning experiences and an engaged, connected campus community.

 Professional Highlights